 Kalamazoo Promise and Indian Tuition Waiver

-In the past, the Kalamazoo Promise and the Indian Tuition Waiver programs have not been available to students who want to participate in a non-GVSU program.
+In the past, the Kalamazoo Promise and the Indian Tuition Waiver programs have not been available to students who want to participate in a external program.
 These scholarships have regulations that require tuition to be paid to GVSU.
 Students who receive these scholarships should consult the scholarship administrators on the details.
 Typically, GVSU exchange programs and GVSU faculty-led programs are acceptable study arboad options since tuition is paid to GVSU.